-Fidelity may, from time to time, split or consolidate units of a Fund whose securities are listed on an exchange when the trading price of these units reaches certain thresholds, or for other reasons.
-A consolidation is a reduction in the number of units of a Fund, and a corresponding increase in the net asset value per Series unit and in the investor's average cost per Series unit.
-A split is an increase in the number of units of a Fund, and a corresponding decrease in the net asset value per Series unit and in the investor's average cost per Series unit.
+Fidelity may, from time to time, split or consolidate units of the Fund or an underlying fund whose securities are listed on an exchange when the trading price of these units reaches certain thresholds, or for other reasons.
+A consolidation is a reduction in the number of units of the Fund, and a corresponding increase in the net asset value per Series unit and in the investor's average cost per Series unit.
+A split is an increase in the number of units of the Fund, and a corresponding decrease in the net asset value per Series unit and in the investor's average cost per Series unit.

 A split or consolidation has no effect on the net asset value or the adjusted cost base of an investor's overall position.
 Splits and consolidations are announced publicly, in advance, by a press release that is posted on SEDAR+ and on Fidelity's designated website.
-While Fidelity works closely with major brokerage firms in respect of splits and consolidations of units of a Fund, and provides these firms with complete and timely information regarding such splits and consolidations, it can take up to 3-5 business days for an investor's holdings to be properly updated in their brokerage account.
-Under such circumstances, with certain brokers or custodians, splits and consolidations can disrupt an investor's ability to engage in the normal trading of units of a Fund on the TSX or another exchange or marketplace, as applicable.
+While Fidelity works closely with major brokerage firms in respect of splits and consolidations of units of the Fund, and provides these firms with complete and timely information regarding such splits and consolidations, it can take up to 3-5 business days for an investor's holdings to be properly updated in their brokerage account.
+Under such circumstances, with certain brokers or custodians, splits and consolidations can disrupt an investor's ability to engage in the normal trading of units of the Fund or underlying fund on Cboe Canada or another exchange or marketplace, as applicable.
 It is advisable to take extra care and contact your broker prior to trading these units during the first 3-5 business days following a split or consolidation of Series units.